 The mixture of cacao powder and milk offers a perfect proportion of carbohydrates and protein after your workout: 3 parts carbs & 1 part protein.
 Drink a cup of this sweet treat to provide your muscles with the necessary post-workout recovery protein and help your body fill up on carbs.
-Canadian sports physicians confirmed that the carb & protein mixture boost recovery even more than pure carb drinks like apple juice or alcohol-free beer.
+Carb & protein mixture boosts recovery even more than pure carb drinks like apple juice or alcohol-free beer.

 How flavonoids help

 Flavonoids are so-called secondary plant substances.
-They are not only contained in cacao, but also in red wine, grape juice, tea, fruit and vegetables and come with lots of positive, health-promoting properties:
+They are not only contained in cacao but also in red wine, grape juice, tea, fruit and vegetables and come with lots of positive, health-promoting properties[1, 2, 3]: